 A'p and Ac,eff are as defined in 7.3.2 (3)

-Ac,eff is the effective area of concrete in tension surrounding the reinforcement or prestressing tendons of depth, hc,ef, where hc,ef is the lesser of 2.5(h-d), (h-x)/3 or h/2 (see Figure 7.1).
+Ac,eff is the effective area of concrete in tension surrounding the reinforcement or prestressing tendons of depth, hc,ef, where hc,ef is the lesser of 2.5(h-d), (h-x)/3 or h/2 (see Figure 7.1).a) Beam

-A Inner level of steel centroid B effective tension area, Ac,eff
+A Inner level of steel centroid B effective tension area, Ac,effb) Slab

 B effective tension area for upper surface, Act,eff